fieldtrip/website/tutorial/sleep.md

 ### Multi-modal sleep recordings

 Discrete events and continuous shifts in activity during sleep are not easily observed in one modality by itself.
 They have to be identified and marked by using the combination of the different modalities.
 This is why sleep recordings span multiple modalities, each with clearly defined changes in the activity that are relatively easy to predict.
 We have some good understanding about the physiological relationships between the events and what is happening to the different body parts during sleep.
 Finally, most of the activity which we usually consider as artifacts in our task-related EEG recordings (e.g. eye movements, muscle and heart activity) occur here in a systematic manner and are considered important features of a sleep state rather than an artifact.
 Thus using sleep data allows us to safely explore how to identify changes in brain state in a well studied example.
-Here we can gain some skills to explore cross-modality relations in recordings that are less well defined, e.g. task or resting state recordings, or parllel recordings that expand the interpretability by adding features of other or related modalities (e.g. motion sensors, MEG, fMRI).
+Here we can gain some skills to explore cross-modality relations in recordings that are less well defined, e.g. task or resting state recordings, or parallel recordings that expand the interpretability by adding features of other or related modalities (e.g. motion sensors, MEG, fMRI).

 ### Sleep states by Polysomnography